AdobeDocs/media-analytics.de-DE/help/sdk-implement/validation/debugging/sdk-debugging.md

 * **tag:** Der Name der Unterkomponente, von der die Protokollmeldung ausgegeben wurde (normalerweise der Klassenname)
 * **message:** Die eigentliche Trace-Meldung

-Sie können die Implementierung anhand der ausgegebenen Protokolle der Video Heartbeat-Bibliothek überprüfen.
+Sie können die Implementierung anhand der Protokolle der Media SDK-Bibliothek überprüfen.
 A good strategy is to search through the logs for the string `#track`.
 This will highlight all the `track*()` calls made by your application.

 For instance, this is what the logs filtered for `#track` could look like: